averkoc/lxprivate/support/alternateadapterconf.md

 ## NAT + Bridged with static IP without gateway
 * Pros: Due static IP settings the adapter doesn't try to get IP from router.
 In rare cases the DHCP mayt be a problem depening on AP or VPN or WiFi card or their combination.
+All outband traffic goes through NAT.
 * Cons: VM not isolated like in NAT,host-only combination - not a real problem in course.

 **Configuring:**